thetomtrow/docs/docs/learn/why-fluence.md

 ## Collective ownership

 The Fluence network is governed by the Fluence DAO in which any Fluence token holder may participate.
 The DAO manages the protocol development, updates, and distributes funds from the treasury to enhance and grow the network.
-Fluence is managed collectively by its community and not by a traditional company structure.
+Fluence is managed collectively by its community and not by a traditional company structure, but the DAO will have a legal wrapper, a Swiss Association which will help protect the token holders from liability.
+The Association will be subject to the votes of the DAO, and the DAO will elect the governing committee which has certain oversight responsibilities.